 Setting and achieving goals can give your life direction and purpose.
-But there are a number of common goal setting mistakes that can keep your efforts from being fruitful.
+But there are a number of common goal-setting mistakes that can keep your efforts from being fruitful.
 So if your goals are leaving you feeling uninspired and like you’re not making any progress, you might be making one or more of these mistakes.

-- You’re selling too many goals
+- You’re setting too many goals

 - Your goals aren’t specific